SAP/cloud-security-services-integration-library/token-client/README.md

 This library serves as slim client for some XSUAA `/oauth/token` token endpoints as specified [here](https://docs.cloudfoundry.org/api/uaa/version/74.1.0/index.html#token).
 Furthermore it introduces a new API to support the following token flows:

 * **User Token Flow**.
+Deprecated in favor of Jwt Bearer Token Flow.
+* **Jwt Bearer Token Flow**.
-The idea behind a User Token exchange is to separate service-specific access scopes into separate tokens.
+The idea behind a token exchange is to separate service-specific access scopes into separate tokens.
 For example, if Service A has scopes specific to its functionality and Service B has other scopes, the intention is that there is no single Jwt token that contains all of these scopes.
-As of version `2.5.1` the `grant_type`=`urn:ietf:params:oauth:grant-type:jwt-bearer` is used ([RFC 7523](https://tools.ietf.org/html/rfc7523)).
+As of version `2.5.1` the `grant_type`=`urn:ietf:params:oauth:grant-type:jwt-bearer` is used ([RFC 7523](https://tools.ietf.org/html/rfc7523)) instead of User Token Flow to exchange tokens.
 * **Client Credentials Flow**.
 The Client Credentials ([RFC 6749, section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4)) is used by clients to obtain an access token outside of the context of a user.
 It is used for non interactive applications (a CLI, a batch job, or for service-2-service communication) where the token is issued to the application itself, instead of an end user for accessing resources without principal propagation.
 * **Refresh Token Flow**.